ImaginativeShohag/Why-Not-Compose/README.md

 # Why Not Compose!

 A collection of animations, compositions, and UIs using Jetpack Compose.
-You can say Jetpack Compose cookbook or playground if you want!
+You can say Jetpack Compose cookbook, showcase or playground if you want!

 Please feel free to ask for features or suggestions for improvements.